Voultapher/sort-research-rs/writeup/driftsort_introduction/text.md

 > Guaranteed O(N * log(N)) worst case comparisons.

-The same structure as the one found in [introsort](https://en.wikipedia.org/wiki/Introsort) is used by driftsort to avoid the well-known O(N^2) worst-case of Quicksort.
+The same structure as the one found in [introsort](https://en.wikipedia.org/wiki/Introsort) is used by driftsort to avoid the well-known O(N^2) worst-case of quicksort.
 Once a recursion depth of 2 * log2(N) is reached, it switches to a different algorithm.

-However, in the case of driftsort the algorithm it switches to is itself, but with a boolean flag set that forces small runs to be created in the input with insertion sort.
+However, in the case of driftsort the algorithm it switches to mergesort.
 This ensures it will never call quicksort again, only using the guaranteed O(N * log(N)) mergesort routines.

 > Guaranteed O(N) comparisons for fully ascending and descending inputs.